livz/livz.github.io/_posts/2016-03-02-binary-master-lieutenant-3.md

         sys.exit(-1)
 ```

 There is also an indication that the application will be chroot-ed to **/chroot**.
 If we inspect this folder, we can see it's owned by root, with no write permissions for other users.
-That means we'll have a problem - **the python script will not be able to write anything!**:
+That means we'll have a problem - **the python script will not be able to write anything there**:

 ```
 drwxr-xr-x  8 root root  4096 May 12 12:42 chroot
 ```

-Inside this folder we have an interesting file, for which the python script **will have** access - _password.txt_:
+Inside this folder we have an interesting file, for which the python script **will have access** - _password.txt_:

 ```
 -rw-r-----  1 root level4   18 May 12 12:36 password.txt